Bachelor of Music • Bachelor of Arts in Music • Bachelor of Science in Music • Master of Music • Doctor of Philosophy

 The internationally renowned musicology faculty is the program’s greatest asset.
 Their collective expertise covers all periods of traditional music history as well as neglected geographies that are gaining increasing prominence in the field, such as the former Soviet Republics, Spain, Britain, the Middle East, and Latin America.
 A particular program strength is eighteenth-century studies.
 All of these areas, coupled with Northwestern’s historic strength in African and African-American studies, create a group of specializations that is unique to Northwestern.

 The PhD degree program is truly interdisciplinary in design, requiring coursework in a ‘cognate’ area in the humanities or social sciences.
 The musicology coursework reflects the wide interests of the faculty and its interdisciplinary approaches.
 Students are regular presenters of academic papers at regional, national, and international conferences, and have received prestigious fellowships and awards, as well as academic placements, after graduation.
-All students in the PhD program receive four years of full tuition and a living stipend so that they may fully devote themselves to research and study.

 The mission of the Musicology Program is enhanced by its location at a major research university and within a prominent school of music.
 Because the University is dedicated to interdisciplinary study, the Musicology program gains support from a campus-wide network of scholars who are open to collaboration.
 A vibrant performance culture includes more than 400 concerts each year, including three professional series.
 Students also benefit from the multi-faceted scholarly community, research libraries, and thriving musical cultures of both Evanston and Chicago.